M4rcosVargas/M4rcosVargas/README.md

 ### Hey, I'm Marcos Peixer Vargas 👋🏻

- I study Computer Science at the University of Vale de Itajaí (UNIVALI), I'm in the 2nd Period.
+ I studied Computer Science at the University of Vale de Itajaí (UNIVALI), I was on the 2nd period.
+ Today I study Foreign Trade at UNIVALI, I am in the 1st period

- - 🤵🏻 I'm 18 years old
+ - 🤵🏻 I'm 19 years old
  - 🌎 Born in Balneário Camboriú, Brazil
  - 🌆 Live in Itajaí, Brazil
  - 🎮 I like so much games

 ### What I'm working on

+I currently work at 🚢 DC Logistics Brasil 🛫, in the administrative sector

 ### My social networks